igneus/gly/README.md

 ## Usage

-This gem provides executable `gly`.
-Run `gly help` for full list of subcommands.
-The most important ones are:
+Single executable `gly` is provided.
+It accepts several subcommands:

-`gly gabc FILE1 ...`
+- `gly gabc FILE1 ...`
   converts given gly file(s) to one or more gabc files (one per score, i.e. one gly may spawn a bunch of gabcs).
+- `gly fy FILE1 ...`
+  converts given gabc file(s) to a gly file

-`gly preview FILE1 ...`
+- `gly preview FILE1 ...`
   creates a pdf document with all scores contained in each gly file.
+- `gly help` lists all available subcommands
+- `gly help SUBCOMMAND` prints help for the specified subcommand

+Subcommands can be shortenned to unique incipits, i.e. instead of `gly preview` it suffices to write just `gly p` (etc.)

 ## Tools